 - Research the job role: it’s important to find out as much as you can about the job role, industries, and employers offering apprenticeships, as well as the career path it could lead to.
 Find out more information about different careers, the list of occupations available, or the careers and job trends sections on Careers Wales Service.
 Take note of the entry requirements and make sure that an apprenticeship is a valid pathway into your chosen career.

-- Find two or three vacancies for the kind of apprenticeships you’re interested in: browse vacancies on Careers Wales Search Vacancies and look into the details of each apprenticeship you’re considering.
+- Find two or three vacancies for the kind of apprenticeships you’re interested in: browse vacancies on Careers Wales apprenticeship vacancy service and look into the details of each apprenticeship you’re considering.

 Key points to investigate